shimondoodkin/opencv-java-and-android-imshow/README.md

 # opencv-java-and-android-imshow
-so you can use same class with a testing main. develop on pc and also will run on android.
+so you can use same class with a main() for testing. develop on pc and also will run on android.